 SharePoint News digest automation has limitations.
 A digest is emailed a maximum of once per week, with no more than ten news articles in each digest.

 9. SharePoint News digest archive

-When the SharePoint News digest email is sent manually, it’s automatically saved on the SharePoint site.
+When you manually send the SharePoint News digest email, the system automatically saves it on the SharePoint site.
 You can find the archive in ‘Site contents’ tab’s ‘Site pages’.
 The inconvenience is that archive saves not only sent digests but also posted news.

 SharePoint News digest’s archive can be dedicated to digest emails only, however, this solution requires building a workflow in Power Automate.

 Ways to increase engagement of your employees via internal newsletter tool

 Well-designed newsletters not only represent your company’s brand and culture but also inspire employees to involve in the content and read the newsletter instead of opening and immediately closing a plain email.

 Professional-looking newsletter templates might sound like a daunting task, but you can easily create them with tools for internal newsletters.
 Pre-saved sections and the option to save templates to the gallery can save your time and ensure newsletter design is always on the spot.

 Personalized news tailored to each recipient